nidhish2004/CPROGRAMS/README.md

 15. Write a C program to implement hashing using Linear Probing method
 16. Write a C program to arrange a series of numbers using Insertion Sort
 17. Write a C program to arrange a series of numbers using Merge Sort
+18. Write a C program to arrange a series of numbers using Quick Sort
+19. Write a C program to implement Heap sort.